TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation

 Since a ground vehicle traverses a 2D surface, it is convenient to use a gravity-aligned, 2D top-down grid map~\cite{elfes1989using} to represent the terrain.
 Here we consider \emph{local navigation}, where the map provides the vehicle with instantaneous information about its surroundings.
 Hence, we fix the size of the map and let the map ``move'' with the vehicle so that the vehicle stays at the center.
 This is commonly referred to as the \emph{local map}.
 We do not consider building a global map in this work, though if required, we can leverage existing global SLAM algorithms to stitch the local maps together to obtain a global map.

 The key question is what kind of terrain features to store in the top-down map.
 Previous work usually stores semantic classes~\cite{maturana2018real,shaban2022semantic} or elevations~\cite{fankhauser2018probabilistic,stolzle2022reconstructing} for each grid cell.
 These representations have two key drawbacks.
 First, they do not model the hardness or porousness of the terrain, and hence they cannot capture the difference in traversability between a small and large bush.
-Second, they do not consider overhanging objects or merge the semantic information of overhanging objects with ground objects.
+Second, they either do not consider overhanging objects or merge the semantic information of overhanging objects with ground objects.
 This would result in an inaccurate terrain model because the effect on traversability from overhanging objects is different from ground objects due to the geometry and the lack of gravity-induced force.